Halle/TheOffcuts/content/posts/core-media-io-camera-extensions-part-two.md

 ## Viewing our logging in Console.app

-After you have successfully installed it, open **Console.app** and click "Start Streaming".
+After you have successfully installed it, open **Console.app** and click **`Start Streaming`**.
 You will see a **lot** of messages.
 In the search filter field in the upper right, enter `com.politepix.offcutscam` (but with your organization ID) so we can look for messages about or from our extension and app.
 There is a dropdown in the filter field next to your search token, and let's set it to `subsystem`, so we are only receiving output from our logger.

 Now that we have quieted things down, we will go to `Console.app->Action->View Debug Messages` and check that so we can see our debug-level logging.
 You will probably want to turn this off after you're done debugging your extension because it's intolerably noisy if you ever need to look at OS events.

-Next, we want to actually load our extension, so let's open FaceTime and select our camera.
+Next, we want to actually load our extension, so let's open **FaceTime** and select our camera.
 The extension process isn't going to load unless an app uses the camera.

 Now that the camera extension is loaded, if we run the app and click the `Change Image` button, we will see our debug logging in **Console.app**.
 Since we're filtering there on our shared subsystem, we see logging from the app and the extension.
 If we add a filter in the search field of **Console.app** for `Extension` and set its type to `Category` we will only see the extension output.
 If we used the category `Application` instead, we would only see the app output.